sprunkix/lily/data/games/en/sprunki-phase-10.md

     thumbnail: https://games.sprunkix.com/images/trailer-thumb.jpg

 faqs:
-  - question: How do I play Sprunki Phase 10?
+  - question: What's new in Sprunki Phase 10?
-    answer: Use arrow keys to move, spacebar to jump, and collect gems to progress through levels.
+    answer: Sprunki Phase 10 introduces ten unique musical environments, advanced mixing tools, enhanced visual feedback, and a expanded sound library while maintaining the intuitive gameplay you love.
+  - question: Can I save my Phase 10 creations?
+    answer: Yes!
+Sprunki Phase 10 allows you to save and share your musical creations with the community.
   - question: Is Sprunki Phase 10 free to play?
-    answer: Yes, Sprunki Phase 10 is completely free to play in your web browser.
+    answer: You can enjoy Sprunki Phase 10 online for free right here on our website.
 ---

 # Game Overview